API Beauty is in the eye of the Clients: 2.2 Million Maven Dependencies reveal the Spectrum of Client-API Usages: Methodology

 \section{Methodology}

-In this section we introduce the dataset for this study and the different types of analyses we have developed.
-Then, we present our research questions and the metrics we use to answer these questions.
+In this section we present our research questions and the metrics we use to answer these questions.
+Then, we introduce the dataset for this study and the methodology we have used to collect API usages.